SpeerGabe/funeralERD/README.md

-# funeralERD
+# ERD SQL
-Just an example of a basic Funeral ERD in sql.
+This is an example of a basic ERD in sql focused around a Funeral Home and its processes.